orbeon/orbeon-forms-doc/configuration/properties/form-runner-detail-page.md

 - `fixed` (default)
 - `fluid`

 When in `fluid` mode, the form sections and grids take the entire web browser's viewport size.
 This also applies when using the []wizard view](/form-runner/feature/wizard-view.md).

+This can also be configured for a particular form in Form Builder's Form Settings dialog.

 ```xml
 <property